GOrszak/8-weeks-challenge/Study #1 - Danny's Diner/README.md

 8. What is the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-Click [here](do dodania!)  to view the solution solution of the case study!

 ## Queries and answers